|Notify your local health

-- Incubation period is between seven and 17 days after close contact with a
+- Incubation period is between 14 and 21 days after contact with a chickenpox

-- The pocks are most numerous on the face, arms and legs.
+- The pocks are most numerous on the trunk.

-- Pocks are usually present on the palms and soles.
+- Pocks are seldom present on the palms and soles.

-- Scabs that can be infectious begin to form 10 to 14 days after the rash
+- Scabs that are not infectious begin to form four to seven days after the

-- Scabs fall off 14 to 28 days after the rash begins.
+- Scabs fall off within 14 days after the rash begins.

 - Pocks are more superficial.